Artemis6425/LethalTracker/README.md

 - Fixed bug where the `LethalTracker OBS` window wasn't updating the top line when resetting.
 Thank you for letting me know!
 - Merged Tomatobird8's branch, which formats the text in the `LethalTracker OBS` window to allow for bigger numbers.
 Thank you for the contribution!
 - Added the ability to change calculator into "Overtime" and "No OT" modes.
 Makes it possible to calculate how much you need to sell to hit quota, ignoring overtime.
 Thank you for the feedback!

+### v1.31 "FIXED CALCULATOR"

+- Fixed the calculator function to properly calculate the overtime needed, with help from bryanclst
+- Changed the "Company Buy %" to a "Days Remaining" field, to make the calculator more accurate (and easier to use) from feedback from bryanclst.
+Thank you for the feedback!